HP DeskJet

-Deskjet is a brand name for inkjet printers manufactured by Hewlett-Packard.
+DeskJet is a brand name for inkjet printers manufactured by Hewlett-Packard.
 These printers range from small domestic to large industrial models, although the largest models in the range have generally been dubbed DesignJet.
 The Macintosh-compatible equivalent was branded as the Deskwriter and competed with Apple's StyleWriter, and the all-in-one equivalent is called OfficeJet.

 History

-HP began making inkjet printers with the HP Thinkjet (models HP 2225A and HP 2225B) in 1984.
+HP began making inkjet printers with the HP ThinkJet (an abbreviation of Thermal Ink Jet) in 1984.
+It represented the commercial birth of inkjet printing technology.
+The resolution was about 192 × 96 dpi, printing 150 characters per second (cps).The printer's key benefit was its quiet operation.
+The HP Integral PC incorporated an ThinkJet.
+The ThinkJet was the smallest printer produced by HP until 1992 and the first HP printer to carry the "Jet" name, adopted by other printers such as QuietJet, DeskJet, LaserJet or OfficeJet.
+There were five models of the ThinkJet:

+In 1986, the ThinkJet was followed by the QuietJet (HP 2227A), which were little faster than the ThinkJet and offered slightly better print quality and by the wide-carriage version QuietJet Plus (HP 2228A).

 In 1988, HP introduced the first DeskJet.
-It included a built-in cut sheet feeder, 2 ppm, and 300 dpi.
+It included a built-in cut sheet feeder, 2 pages per minute (ppm), and 300 dpi.
 This was followed by the DeskJet Plus in 1989.
 It offered a landscape printing ability.
 The DeskJet 500 was introduced in 1990, offering a faster printing speed of 3 ppm.
 Meanwhile, HP introduced the DeskWriter for the Macintosh in 1989, based on the DeskJet 500.

 By 1987, the world's first full-color inkjet printer, the PaintJet, was introduced.
-It was so successful that HP introduced a version of the DeskJet capable of color printing, the DeskJet 500C, in October 1991, which is also HP's first 300 dpi color printer, offering 4 minutes per page in color, using a swappable either black or CMY print head cartridge.
+It was so successful that HP introduced a version of the DeskJet capable of color printing, the DeskJet 500C, in October 1991, which is also HP's first 300 dpi color printer, offering 4 minutes per page in color, using a swappable either black or CMY print head ink cartridge.
 It was replaced by the DeskJet 550C in October 1992, HP's first dual-cartridge color DeskJet, offering a real black instead of mixed black ink in color prints, using both the 500C's cartridges at once.
 The DeskJet 560C followed in March 1994, which introduced HP ColorSmart to intelligently analyze documents for the best color output.

 Meanwhile, HP introduced the DeskJet Portable (3 ppm) in 1992.
 It was designed to be easily portable.
 It was targeted at mobile professionals.
 It was replaced by the HP DeskJet 310 (4 ppm B&W, 4 minutes per page color) in 1993, the HP DeskJet 320 in 1994, the HP DeskJet 340 (2 minutes per page color) in 1995, and the HP DeskJet 350 and 350CBi (5 ppm B&W, 2 ppm color) in 2000.